ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Attempted to improve null safety of Ferrofluid, Unstable Klein Bottle, and Sturdy Mug.
 - Fixed missing icon texture for Float debuff.
 - Fixed potential integer overflow in Stamina Bar charge count (will now cap at 255).

-**5.2.0**

-- Recompiled, remapped signatures, and updated dependencies for recent vanilla updates.
-	- Fixed Pulse Monitor unintentionally consuming equipment charges.
-- Fixed Old-War Lidar still working and applying damage even after the last item stack is lost.
-- Spacetime Skein's attack and move speed bonuses can now be configured separately.
-- Removed the Knockback Fin Float tweak module (vanilla item behavior was changed and the tweak behavior no longer really fits).
-- Balance changes:
-	- Prevented self-damage/debuff by default on the following items: Old-War Lidar, Macho Moustache, Negative Feedback Loop, Unstable Klein Bottle, Swordbreaker, Shrink Ray, Obsidian Brooch, Villainous Visage, Bramble Band.
-		- Self-damage/debuff on these items is now configurable.
-	- Major nerf to Old-War Lidar.
-		- Attack frequency: 0.33/sec -> 0.25/sec.
-		- Attack damage: 40% -> 20%.
-		- Attack proc coefficient: 50% -> 35%.
-		- *On closer inspection, this was kind of outperforming Ukelele, a similar Uncommon item.*
-	- Moderate nerf to Spacetime Skein.
-		- Attack speed bonus: +50% -> +30%.
-		- Move speed bonus: +50% -> +40%.
-- Balance-like item bugfixes:
-	- Allowed Luck stat (57-Leaf Clover and Fudge Dice) to affect the following items: Wax Feather, Macho Moustache, Triskelion Brooch, Unstable Klein Bottle, Pinball Wizard, Obsidian Brooch.
-		- Notably, this does not include Sturdy Mug nor Timelost Rum.
-	- Sturdy Mug and Swordbreaker now use proper conic spread (was square).
-	- Applied missing damage source information to all skills and Lodestone equipment.
-		- Allows Luminous Shot to work on all 3 primary skills.
-	- Excluded some buffs/debuffs from Growth Nectar and/or Noxious Thorn.
-- Fixed a formatting issue in the Sturdy Mug description.
-- Some backend improvements:
-	- Suppressed a harmless (but very annoying) warning on a dependency.
-	- Made BepInEx dependency version static.
-	- Postbuild event can now create the Build folder and project name subfolder if missing (e.g. on a new clone of the repo).